Program Manager for Global Engagement and Education Abroad

 Familiarity with and appreciation of diverse cultures.

-Experience learning and/or working in the area of intercultural communication, intercultural competence, social justice education, and/or leadership development.
+Experience learning and/or work in the area of intercultural communication, intercultural competence, social justice education, and/or leadership development.

 Experience in assessment, curriculum development or program design.